 What is diabetes?
 It’s a disease that sets in when blood sugar, also known as blood glucose, becomes too high.
-Patients are prescribed a hormone created by the pancreas called insulin.
+Patients have prescribed a hormone created by the pancreas called insulin.
 This medication helps their systems produce glucose through foods.

 The glucose makes its way into the body’s cells, which is used for energy.
 Oftentimes, diabetics’ bodies don’t produce insulin at all or don’t create an efficient amount.
 Others take insulin and don’t respond to it as expected.
 So, they turn to specialists for help.

 It’s up to a patient’s doctor to administer the proper physical exams and blood tests.
-As a future physician, you must be prepared to make proper diagnosis for your diabetic patients.
-That means listening to them attentively, taking excellent patient notes and paying close attention to the way your patients react to medications.
+As a future physician, you must be prepared to make a proper diagnosis for your diabetic patients.
+That means listening to them attentively, taking excellent patient notes, and paying close attention to the way your patients react to medications.

 1. Diabetes Specialists: Primary Care Providers

 In many cases, this is where patients when they exhibit symptoms of diabetes.
 Family practice physicians, primary care providers, and internists help diagnose and treat diabetics.
 Also, when patients need referrals to diabetes specialists, these are generally the doctors that refer them.

 These are some of the questions your patients may ask on their hunts for new primary care physicians to help manage their diabetes:

 - Have you gone through special training to treat diabetics?

 - Do you specialize in Type 1, Type 2, or both?